Chart Color Schemes

 Mount Pleasant has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects likely to affect the region.
-Notable initiatives include Sebastopol Community Hub, Delacombe Town Centre Stage 3, Sovereign Hill Master Plan: Gold Vault, and Ballarat Regional Animal Facility.
-The following details projects most relevant to the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified eleven projects that may impact the area.
+Notable projects include Sebastopol Community Hub, Delacombe Town Centre Stage 3, Sovereign Hill Master Plan: Gold Vault, and Ballarat Regional Animal Facility.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.